School Direct Eligibility

 SECONDARY SUBJECT KNOWLEDGE ENHANCEMENT (SKE)

-All candidates for secondary Maths, Physics, Chemistry, Computer Science and MFL who do not have a degree in the subject they want to train to teach, will be required to undertake a subject knowledge enhancement course (SKE).
-These are run by Canterbury Christ Church University for free, details of which can be found at http://www.canterbury.ac.uk/study-here/train-to-teach/subject-knowledge-enhancement.aspx
+Candidates for secondary Maths, Physics, Chemistry, Computer Science, Geography and MFL who do not have a degree in the subject they want to train to teach, may be required to undertake a subject knowledge enhancement course (SKE).
+Any offer of a place on the School Direct programme will be conditional on completion of an SKE course.
+These are run by Canterbury Christ Church University, details of which can be found at:

 - The course is not "pass / fail" it is a "complete / not complete" programme